 The day I became able to read a Japanese newspaper was the day I finally felt “at home” in Japan.
 Which was a great thing because I had planned to live here permanently.
 (I do have permanent resident status.)
 A very deep and profound happiness took hold as I read the Japanese newspaper that day.
 “Wow!
 I can read this!!!”
 A lofty dream came true.
 This most valuable and practical asset shall remain with me for the rest of my life.

-My study of the Japanese language is a lifelong pursuit.
-I continue to look up new and unfamiliar Japanese words being written or spoken.
-Today, with the Internet, websites, and everything, I simply cannot imagine being monolingual and being confined to just “one world.”
+My study of the Japanese language is still a lifelong pursuit.
+I continue to look up unfamiliar Japanese kanji and words being written or spoken.
+Today, especially with the Internet, websites, and apps, I simply cannot imagine being monolingual and being confined to just “one world.”
 Sure, you can still survive in Japan without fluency in Japanese.
 And it’s possible to have some (but not all) things translated for you.
 But you will still miss out on a lot of what’s out there.
-So my message to foreign journalists and amateurs writing about Japan is, study Japanese if you want to get serious.
+So my message to foreign journalists and amateurs writing about Japan is, study Japanese if you want to get serious or well-qualified.

 Q: How about making shiga-ken.com bilingual?

 I do have a few pages written in Japanese, but this website shall never be bilingual unless someone volunteers to translate everything.
 Making anything bilingual, whether it’s a website, magazine, or newsletter, requires a lot of work.
 This is something that only a bilingual person can understand.
 It’s enough to write something in one language, but to also write or translate it into another requires double the time and effort.
 You know how irritating it is if you always have to repeat yourself.
 That’s how it feels when I write something in both English and Japanese.

 Q: How many hits do you get?